Edgar Bennett, now entering his 29th season in the NFL, embarks upon his fourth year with the Silver and Black as the club's wide receivers coach.

 In Bennett's first season with the Raiders in 2018, he oversaw a group of wide receivers that provided flexibility and inter-changeability in the offense.
 Leading the way was WR Jordy Nelson, who spent 10 years in Green Bay under Bennett.
 Nelson finished second on the team in both yards (739) and touchdown receptions (three), while finishing third in receptions (63).
 Under Bennett's direction, WR Seth Roberts set career highs in both receptions (45) and yards (494), while adding two scores to his campaign.

-Bennett comes aboard the staff having spent the last 17 seasons with the Packers’ club in multiple roles, serving as the team’s offensive coordinator from 2015-17, wide receivers coach from 2011-14, running backs coach from 2005-10 and as the team’s director of player development from 2001-04.
+Bennett came aboard the staff in 2018 having spent the previous 17 seasons with the Packers' club in multiple roles, serving as the team's offensive coordinator from 2015-17, wide receivers coach from 2011-14, running backs coach from 2005-10 and as the team's director of player development from 2001-04.
 Bennett also spent five seasons playing running back for the Packers.
 As a player and coach, Bennett has won 11 division titles, appeared in six conference championships and won both Super Bowl XXXI in 1996 and XLV in 2010.